Volkswagen Settlement Funding Information

 Could ROUSH CleanTech’s Vehicles be Eligible for EMT Funding?

 Yes!
 But it depends of each individual state’s mitigation plans.
-ROUSH CleanTech’s propane fuel system for the Ford 6.8L V10 3V engine in school buses and commercial trucks is certified to the optional low NOx level of 0.05 g/bhp-hr.
-The propane engines are 75 percent cleaner than the current NOx emissions standard.
+ROUSH CleanTech’s propane fuel system for the Ford 6.8L V10 and 7.3L V8 engines in school buses and commercial trucks are certified to the optional ultra low NOx level of 0.05 g/bhp-hr.
+The propane engines are 75% cleaner than the current NOx emissions standard.

 What is the Timeline of EMT Funding?